 Scope of Over Tourism in Nepal

 Though Nepal encompasses multiple attractions for tourists, there is no possibility of over tourism in Nepal up to yet.
-Nepal is home to the worlds’ peak, Mount Everest (Sagarmatha in local language), and the birthplace of Lord Buddha, Lumbini.
+Nepal is home to the world’s peak, Mount Everest (Sagarmatha in the local language), and the birthplace of Lord Buddha, Lumbini.
 It is between two Asian giant countries India and China.
 The total population of Nepal is nearly about 30 million.
 Diversity in physical, cultural, historical, and educational has the potential to attract tourists.

 During the major festive seasons in Nepalese, the movement from urban parts to rural parts across the country makes the market crowded.
-“Tourist go home” is still not heard in many corners of the country but during local festivals and Nepali new year seasons, for a few days, a sense of over tourism is heard in some cities.
+“Tourist go home” is still not heard in many corners of the country but during local festivals and Nepali new year seasons, for a few days, a sense of over-tourism is heard in some cities.

 What is behind over tourism in Nepal

 The opening of the hotel began in the 1950s after the country is free from the Rana regime.
-Regional meetings and games were successfully conducting in Nepal after the home-conflict is marginally solved.
+Regional meetings and games were successfully conducted in Nepal after the home conflict is marginally solved.
 Data presents Pokhara can accommodate about 16,000 tourists daily but during new year’s eve, domestic and international tourists will be around 0.3 million, ABC camp during seasons has more foot trailers than the occupancy of hotels and restaurants in the journey.
-Visitors on Muktinath, Rara lake, Gosaikunda lake, Pathivara temple, Halesi temple also attract more visitors during the special seasons to visit and auspicious time for Hindus.
+Visitors to Muktinath, Rara lake, Gosaikunda lake, Pathivara temple, and Halesi temple also attract more visitors during the special seasons to visit and auspicious times for Hindus.

 Expected reasons for over tourism

 The government expects the tourism sector to contribute to GDP with a good proportion.
 So tourism policy, strategic action plan, and development plan are focusing to promote the tourism sector to increase jobs and collect revenue.
 New tourist destinations are being identified by provincial and local governments.
 For Nepal, Rural tourism is a new chapter in tourism to attract domestic tourists to gain cultural hospitality and experience new geo-locations.

 Data on over tourism